lhindman/cs253-lab02/README.md

 ### Implementation Guide
-1. Expand the folder named LabWarmup and open the file named basic_output.c
+1. Expand the folder named LabWarmup and open the file named main.c
 2. Enter the program code to create an application as described in the Problem Description.
 3. Test the program using to ensure it functions as expected.
 4. Commit the changes to your local repository with a message stating that LabWarmup is completed.